 Your IP address is part of your online identity, but what if someone steals it?
 Then they can listen on your traffic, steal your sensitive data, or even commit cybercrimes under your name.
 This type of attack is called IP spoofing.
 Read on to learn more about this common tool hackers use and how to protect yourself.

 Your traffic gets divided into packets to send and receive information over the internet.
 They are all sent individually and are assembled at their destination – the receiver’s device or a website's servers, for example.
-Every packet of data you send has an IP header that contains information such as the source and receiver’s IP addresses.
+Every packet of data you send has an IP header that contains information such as the source's and receiver’s IP addresses.
 In a normal connection this data packet is transferred over the TCP/IP protocol.

 However, this protocol has a loophole.
 It needs to complete a three-way TCP handshake to transfer information between two parties.
 Here’s how it works: